 6. Verify That Local Viewing and Remote Viewing Works

 Once the network itself has been configured, you can log in to your NVR from any Internet-connected device.
 Logging in from a computer is usually as simple as entering your DDNS hostname into an Internet browser and using the NVR’s username and password to view your feeds.

 On a smartphone, you’ll need to use a compatible app or you won’t be able to connect to your security cameras.
 Once you enter the credentials into the app, you’ll be able to see your live feeds and save footage from anywhere you have a cellular signal or WIFI access.

 Let Safe and Sound Security Support You

 Setting up remote viewing is crucial to securing your property, but it’s not the only aspect.
 You obviously need a security camera system first, and you might be using an access control system or a burglar alarm as well.
 The best security systems, both commercial and residential, are planned and installed by professionals.
 If you’re interested in getting a security camera suite or just want more information on surveillance systems, give Safe and Sound Security a call.
-We’re more than happy to share the experience that has made us California’s best local security system installer for nearly 10 years.
+We’re more than happy to share the experience that has made us California’s best local security system integrator and installer for nearly 10 years.